 - Scalability with relatively low incremental costs

-- High importance of key metrics like churn rate, monthly recurring revenue (MRR), and CAC (Customer Acquisition Cost)
+- High importance of key metrics like churn rate, monthly recurring revenue (MRR), and CAC (Customer Acquisition Cost).
+Consistently tracking SaaS metrics is vital for long-term sustainability.

 What is the business model of a SaaS company?